ngbolin/PythonProgrammingWorkshop/README.md

 6. Advanced Topics in Programming

 ## Programs
 For this workshop, you are required to install the Anaconda program.
+The open-source Anaconda Distribution is the easiest way to perform Python/R data science and machine learning on Linux, Windows, and Mac OS X, and contains useful tools and libraries for data manipulation purposes.
+Throughout the duration of the workshop, we will be using Jupyter notebooks as our main IDE (Interactive Development Environment).

 You can find more information on how to download the program [here](https://docs.anaconda.com/anaconda/install/).
 We will be using Python 3.7; please refrain from downloading the Python 2.7 version.